 The U.S. Fish & Wildland Service Fire Management Program implements the overall mission of the Service as well as that of the National Wildlife Refuge System, a sub-program within the Service.
-These missions operate in tandem with the goals of the National Fire Plan, which is a joint initiative of the Departments of Agriculture and the Interior guiding the priorities of all federal wildland fire programs.
+These missions operate in tandem with the goals of the National Cohesive Wildland Fire Strategy, which is a joint initiative of the Departments of Agriculture and the Interior guiding the priorities of all federal wildland fire programs.
 The best available science guides Service fire management plans in promoting human safety as well as reducing hazardous conditions, conserving wildlife and its habitat, minimizing air quality impacts and meeting other desirable goals.

 Fire Management Planning